What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 IMPORTANT NOTE HERE: Most apps also have an area where you can search their online databases to find the nutritional information you need.
 I have tried several apps, and in my opinion, the numbers in these databases were never great.
-So my preference is to add my food information based on the label in front of me.
+So I prefer to add my food information based on the label in front of me.

-Also, when you start this whole process, you will be entering a lot of data for your food consumed.
+Also, when you start this whole process, you will enter a lot of data for your consumed food.
 Just remember, you only need to enter it once, and it’s done.
 Within a few days, you will have almost all the food you eat entered when you track.

 5. Start tracking your food and weight…but don’t change your eating habits (yet)

-As a beginning calorie and macro tracker, you will be assuming many new responsibilities to get the results you want.
-You are absorbing new knowledge, pondering new processes, and creating new consistencies and healthy habits.
+As a beginning calorie and macro tracker, you will assume many new responsibilities to get the desired results.
+You absorb new knowledge, ponder new processes, and create new consistencies and healthy habits.

 So let’s start with perhaps not such a full plate.
 This is where you start tracking your food.

 Walk before you run…

 Pick an upcoming day, and commit to tracking your food for the day.
 It’s up to you, but I would suggest not changing your current eating habits at this point for monitoring purposes.
 Right now, you need some practice and a few days of successful tracking under your belt.
 This will help work out some of your kinks and questions without impacting any “healthy” tracking.
 This step isn’t about being healthy; it’s about getting accustomed to the monitoring process.